Rc-W024/Geovisualization-Map/README.md

-# APP Location of recharging points - Aparcamientos de vehículos eléctricos en Valencia
+# APP Location of recharging points - Aparcamientos de vehículos eléctricos en València

 ## Introduction
 This is a simple script suitable for mobile applications.
 It allows users to query the server for open-source data released by the Valencia City Hall in Spain to locate the point where electric vehicles are charged in the corresponding area of the public parking lot.